featured article thumbnail push technology

 Do I need a server to send Firebase push notifications?

-No. You can send notifications from the Firebase Console without your own server.
+No. You can send web push notifications from the Firebase Console without your own server.
 However, you may need a server for more advanced features, like personalized triggers.
 You can set this up using the Firebase Cloud Messaging API.

 How do I handle user token updates in Firebase Cloud Messaging (FCM)?